paravsingla/paravsingla.github.io/about.md

 The year was 2012, and rumor had it that the world was going to end.
 But somewhere in a little corner of the world, a curious little kid with starry brown eyes had just gotten his first mobile device - a Nokia 5233.
 And while people were busy making speculations about the apocalypse, this little kid had just found the key to another world- the digital one.

-And so, the journey that began with me deploying a wordpress website to a free shared hosting service has led me through doors I never imagined existed.
-Over the years, I've built at least a couple dozen websites and webapps using php, Rails, Node.js and Django.
+And so, the journey that began with me deploying a Wordpress website to a free shared hosting service has led me through doors I never imagined existed.
+Over the years, I've built at least a couple dozen websites and webapps using Php, Rails, Node.js, Flask, and Django.

 And some of them have been for my own ventures.
 I caught the startup bug in university and like to call myself an entrepreneur.
 Though you could argue that I'm just a small business owner, but 'entrepreneur' has a nice ring to it.
 And besides, it's what the cool kids call themselves these days, and I'll have you know that I'm anything but not-cool.